Meridian East

 No analysis available

-I looked for an explicit elevator count in the public remarks, including phrases like "4 elevators," "four elevators," or "multiple elevators."
-The listings only confirm that the building has at least one elevator, but they do not state how many.
-Because no count is given, the number remains unknown.
+I searched the remarks for an explicit elevator count, including phrases such as "4 elevators," "four elevators," or "multiple elevators," and found only singular elevator references.
+That tells us the building has at least one elevator, but there is no public-remarks evidence to determine the total number.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.